 I feel the fitness industry is quickly becoming a charade of aggressive sales and false promises.
 I always prefer to under-promise and over-deliver rather than sell you on an unrealistic expectation.

 I'll show up on time every day, enthusiastic to do my part and hold you accountable to doing yours.
-If you're just looking for a trainer to run you through some workouts, count your reps, and not reflect, challenge or check in on your progress towards your goals, I'm not going to be for you.
+If you're just looking for a trainer to run you through some workouts, chat with you, count your reps, and not reflect, challenge or check in on your progress towards your goals, I'm not going to be for you.

 I always want to help create visible, palpable, long lasting change.

 I start every client relationship with clear communication to ensure that we're on the same page.
 In order to start on our path, we must have a definitive understanding of what your goals are and what you're willing and able to do in pursuit of them.
 Honesty is key here.